 In general, the bedrock at the site is mantled with approximately 15 feet of uncertified fill and terrace deposits, which are not suitable for structural support.
-The site is within a zone requiring investigation and mitigation for earthquake-triggered ground failure potential as designated by the State of California (Public Resources Code, Section 2690 et. seq., Seismic Hazard Mapping Act).
-However, the proposed construction does not qualify as a "project" under the Act and is therefore currently exempt.
+The site is within a zone requiring investigation and mitigation for earthquake-triggered ground failure potential as designated by the State of California (Public Resources Code, Section 2690 et. seq., Seismic Hazard Mapp proposed construction does not qualify as a "project" under the Act and is t